Youssef-Khogaly/Generic-Circular-Queue/readme.md

 # Generic Circular Queue

-A Generic circular queue implemented using a dynamic array.
+A Generic circular queue is implemented using a dynamic array.
 This data structure is capable of storing elements of any data type and supports the following operations:

 - Enqueue: Adds an element to the rear of the queue.
 - Dequeue: Removes and returns the element from the front of the queue.